browserengineering/book/book/accessibility.md

 screen reader to re-read it.

-You can see an example[^imagine] of screen reader navigation in the talk presented in the video showin in Figure 7, specifically the segment from 2:36--3:54.[^whole-talk]
+You can see an example[^imagine] of screen reader navigation in the talk presented in the video shown in Figure 7, specifically the segment from 2:36--3:54.[^whole-talk]

 ::: {.web-only .center}